-A safety can is an approved, closed container, of not more than 5 gallons capacity, having a flash arresting screen, spring closing lid and spout cover and so designed that it will safely relieve internal pressure when subjected to fire exposure.
+A safety can is an approved, closed container, of not more than 5 gallons capacity, having a flash arresting screen, spring closing lid and spout cover.
+It is so designed that it will safely relieve internal pressure when subjected to fire exposure.

-Approval is given by a nationally recognized testing laboratory, for example, Underwriters' Laboratory, Inc (UL).
+Approval is given by a nationally recognized testing laboratory, for example, Underwriters' Laboratory, Inc.

-UL approved safety cans should be used to carry, dispense, and store gasoline in quantities up to five gallons.
+Underwriters Laboratories (UL) approved safety cans should be used to carry, dispense, and store flammable liquids in quantities up to five gallons.